mgao6767/mingze-gao/docs/posts/posts/translog-production-and-cost-functions.md

 !!! question "Why there is no interaction between \(\ln Q\) and \(\ln w\)?"

     This is NOT an error!
-It is because we started from a **standarded CES production function**, which doesn't include interaction terms.
+It is because we started from a **standard CES production function**, which doesn't include interaction terms.

     A more general form of translog cost function includes interaction terms \(\ln Q \ln w\)